 Trauma prevents us from leaving the past in the past.
 When we suffer from trauma that has never been addressed or resolved we are guaranteed to bring it into our current life circumstances.
 You may begin to project fears and insecurities onto your current partner and often times this can be a self-fulfilling prophecy where you unconsciously continue to recreate the situations that you fear the most.
 Individual psychotherapy or trauma informed therapies like EMDR can help you work through trauma and heal attachment wounds.

 It is hard to show up for a healthy relationship when you are unsure of your value as a partner.
 Often times people believe a healthy relationship will resolve their insecurities.
-While it is true that a supportive partner can increase your sense of self-worth you will not attract that person unless you believe you are worth it or if you do your insecurities may quickly sabotage the connection.
+A supportive partner can increase your sense of self-worth.
+However you will not attract that person unless you believe you are worth it.
+If you do, your insecurities may quickly sabotage the connection.
 When you are confident in who you are you won’t settle for anything less than what you truly desire.

-Relationship’s can’t last.
-All men are selfish and entitled.
-All women are gold diggers.
-People will always hurt you or let you down.
-No one will love me if they really know me.
 These are all examples of limiting beliefs that can trigger insecurities and unconsciously sabotage your relationships.
-Hypnotherapy can help you explore what subconscious beliefs that may be perpetuating your insecurities and replace them with a positive belief system that will support you in releasing limiting beliefs that are driving your insecurities.
+Hypnotherapy can help you explore what subconscious beliefs that may be perpetuating your insecurities and replace them with a positive belief system.
+That will support you in releasing limiting beliefs that are driving your insecurities.

 The mind is always looking for proof that what it believes is true.
 If you believe failure is inevitable your behavior will follow.
 Success depends on focusing on the positive possibilities available to you.
 Addressing your fears and increasing your positive belief in your ability to be successful will take your focus away from failure will help reduce insecurities in general.